We work to make sophisticated financial technical assistance available for every growing food, beverage and value-added agriculture enterprise.

 Directed by Tera Johnson, the Food Finance Institute (FFI) leverages and supports a collaborative network of professionals focused on building and funding profitable businesses in the food, beverage and value-added agriculture sector.

-FFI is a project of the University of Wisconsin-Extension’s Division of Business and Entrepreneurship.
+FFI is a Business & Entrepreneurship program of the University of Wisconsin System Administration.

 Through supporting our collaborative network and partners with training, resources, tools and mentorship, FFI fulfills its mission of making sophisticated financial technical assistance available to every growing food, beverage and value-added agriculture enterprise.
 This is the consulting model that is the foundation of all of the technical assistance we provide to these businesses.